 What are ECM diagnostics?

-Modern marine engines are electronically controlled, and have that little black box where the “magic happens”.
-That little black box is the ECM or ECU (engine control module/unit) – consider it the engine’s brain.
-The ECM receives “inputs”, analyses the data and delivers “outputs”.
-An example of an “input” could be crankshaft and camshaft position (so the engine knows where each piston is at any given time).
-With this input the ECM now knows when to “output” the signal for fuel injection and spark to the given cylinder.
+The little black box, where the “magic happens” controls modern marine engines.
+That little black box is the ECM or ECU (engine control module/unit) .
+Consider this as the engine’s brain.
+The ECM receives “inputs”, analyses data and delivers “outputs”.
+An example “input” could be crankshaft and camshaft position (so the engine knows where each piston is at any time).
+As a result the ECM now knows when to “output” the signal for fuel injection and spark to the given cylinder.

 The list of possible engine inputs can become exhaustive, some further basic examples are oil pressure, coolant temperature, throttle position, inlet manifold pressure and exhaust manifold temperature.
 If any of the engine’s ECM inputs go outside of the preset parameters the engine can sound a warning alarm and potentially de-rate / limit the RPM of the engine to prevent significant damage to the engine occurring.